ShekharReddy4/OfflineSync/README.md

 ## Configure a sample project to use OfflineSync

 Following steps illustrate the configuration and usage of offline sync in a project.

+### Client Side

+In the client project install this nuget package, please follow below steps.

+> **Note: Examples  below isllustrate using offlinesync to sync one table on client side with that of a respective one on the server side.**

 <details open>
 <summary>Step 1</summary>